antonio-gil/Mp3Tag_WS_MetalArchives_Proxy/README.md

 # Metal Archives + MP3Tag Web Proxy

 ## Disclaimer

-Doing this project in Python was a little more than just an excuse to learn a new programming language (I'm more versed on C#/.NET), so there could be some details that will need to be polished that I could have missed during develpment and pre-release testing.
+Doing this project in Python was a little more than just an excuse to learn a new programming language (I'm more versed on C#/.NET), so there could be some details that will need to be polished that I could have missed during development and pre-release testing.

 Please let me know, by creating a ticket, in case that something is not working as expected.